MINNESOTA ASSOCIATION OF PROFESSIONAL EMPLOYEES

 Section 1.
 Delegate Assembly.
 All sovereign powers of MAPE shall be vested in the Delegate Assembly, when in session.
 Its powers include, but are not limited to, the authority to establish MAPE policies, approve budgets, levy dues, amend the governing documents, and adopt procedures for statewide, regional and local officer elections.
 The Delegate Assembly shall meet at least annually in the fall.

 Section 2.
 Board of Directors.
 The Board of Directors shall be the highest legislative and policy-making body of MAPE, except when the Delegate Assembly is in session.
-The Board of Directors shall be composed of the Statewide Officers and Regional Directors elected by a vote of the members received by secret ballot.
 The Board of Directors shall possess all the legislative and policy-making authority of the Delegate Assembly except the power to amend the Constitution and the Election Rules.
 The Board of Directors shall have the authority to make binding interpretations of all official MAPE documents including, but not limited to, the governing documents.
 The composition and functions of the Board of Directors shall be as provided in the governing documents.

 Section 3.
 Executive Committee.
-The Executive Committee, consisting of the Statewide Officers, shall conduct the business of MAPE between the meetings of the Board of Directors and shall perform other duties as directed by the Board of Directors.
+The Executive Committee shall conduct the business of MAPE between the meetings of the Board of Directors and shall perform other duties as directed by the Board of Directors.

 Section 4.
 Statewide Officers.
-The Statewide Officers of MAPE shall be the President, First Vice President, Second Vice President, Secretary, and Treasurer.
+The Statewide Officers of MAPE shall be the President, Vice President, Secretary, and Treasurer.
 Statewide Officers shall perform duties as prescribed by the governing documents, policies, rules and governing bodies of MAPE.
-Eligibility, vacancies, nomination, elections of Statewide Officers shall be as prescribed in the governing documents.
+Eligibility, vacancies, nomination, and elections of Statewide Officers shall be as prescribed in the governing documents.

 Section 5.
 Regions.
 There shall be subdivisions of MAPE, known as regions, which shall be established on a geographic basis by work location.